TIGRESS-Collaboration/TRIFIC/README.md

 PIDPlot(dirname,fs,Xrange=0,Yrange=0,Xbins=50,Ybins=50)

 'dirname' and 'fs' are a location and list of files to plot, as before.
 The latter four arguments are passed to C++ and give ranges and bin sizes for the generated histograms.
 The C++ is hardcoded for 3 grid regions within TRIFIC, and therefore 3 PID plots are generated (each one comparing 2 grid regions) simultaneously.
 The function will block until user input is received so that ROOT is closed responsibly.
+The TRIFICsim.cpp output processing file is hardcoded for thin window layers followed by the typical 21 grid layout & 12.77mm spacing.
+The file would have to be edited and recompiled for different setups, and changing this should be a high-priority improvement to be made in the future.

 getFiles(dirname)